andfinsand/token-records/README.md

 - Each NFT can be clicked to view image and information.

 - Live floor prices for collections are displayed through an API from magiceden.io.
+This requires inputting the tokens mint address during creation.

 - Profits and losses are calculated based on live floor prices or users sale/purchase prices.